We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

-Bitcoin is becoming attractive as a speculative investment as more people begin to doubt the existing financial system and fiat currencies.
-Because of this the question “how do I buy large amounts of bitcoin?” is popping up frequently.
-This post will show you how.
+Bitcoin is becoming attractive as a speculative investment as more people begin to doubt the existing financial system and fiat currencies in favor of blockchain assets.

 Genesis has a minimum trade size of 25 BTC, but the average trade is much larger:

 "2021 was a pivotal year for the crypto industry, and one that demonstrated the merits of smart tactical trading around a core position,” said Michael Moro, CEO of Genesis.